 Someone noticed a resemblance between Ray and Esthelle Taylor, a Paramount contract actress and one-time beau of prizefighter Jack Dempsey.
 So, Ray was hired as a stuntman and stand-in for her films.
 This “cross gender” casting was quite common in silent films; contract players would help out with small walk-on parts and stunt work as directors improvised on the set of these early movies in the days before unions.
-We have also found material in “Scenario” magazine from 1920, showing that Ray was writing film scenarios under the name “Ramon Icarez”.
+We have also found material in “Scenario” magazine from 1920, showing that Ray was writing film screenplays under the name “Ramon Icarez”.

 Ray became part of a small circle of friends on the Paramount lot that included William Boyd (later famous as Hopalong Cassidy) and Rudolph Valentino.
-Ray has been spotted in at least one silent film; after a bullfight, he dies in the arms of Valentino in Blood and Sand(1922) in the opening scenes of the movie and appears in later reels as a bodyguard.
-In his memoirs and trial testimony, Ray notes that he appeared in Manslaughter (1922), a Cecil B. DeMille drama with Thomas Mims; The Volga Boatman (1926) starring William Boyd; Beyond the Rocks (1922) with Gloria Swanson; and Pola Negri’s first picture, Bella Donna(1923).
-Near the end of his life, Ray would quip that he was in Demille’s “original production of The Ten Commandments.
-Not with the original Moses although I may look that old.”
+Ray has been spotted in a few silent films in bit parts and walks-ons.
+After a bullfight, he dies in the arms of Valentino in “Blood and Sand” (1922) in the opening scenes of the movie and appears in later reels as a bodyguard.
+In his memoirs and trial testimony, Ray notes that he appeared in “Manslaughter” (1922), a Cecil B. DeMille drama with Thomas Mims; “The Volga Boatman” (1926) starring William Boyd; “Beyond the Rocks” (1922) with Gloria Swanson; and Pola Negri’s first picture, “Bella Donna” (1923).
+Near the end of his life, Ray would quip that he was in Demille’s original production of “The Ten Commandments” – “Not with the original Moses although I may look that old.”

 Ray apparently stayed active in his contacts with the Hollywood filmmaking community after the silent era.
-In his memoirs, Ray tells of his accompanist, Duke Kewish, recognizing him in a bit part in Golddiggers of 1937; indeed, Ray can be seen in a medium shot dancing with an attractive woman in a scene at the pool party about half-way through the movie.
+In his memoirs, Ray tells of his accompanist, Duke Kewish, recognizing him in a bit part in “Golddiggers of 1937”; indeed, Ray can be seen in a medium shot dancing with an attractive woman in a scene at the pool party about half-way through the movie in a non-speaking role on a train in the opening scene of the film.
 Ray told friends that he also appeared in a series of comedy shorts, calling them some of the “worst ever made”, but research has not indicated when or where they were produced.